BuidlGuidl/oracle-challenge/README.md

 ---

-🌟 The final deliverable is a comprehensive understanding of oracle architectures through exploration and hands-on implementation.
-You'll explore two existing oracle systems (Whitelist and Staking) to understand their mechanics, then implement the Optimistic Oracle from scratch.
-Deploy your optimistic oracle to a testnet and demonstrate how it handles assertions, proposals, disputes, and settlements.
+🌟 The final deliverable is a comprehensive understanding of oracle architectures through hands-on implementation.
+You'll explore three oracle systems, a Whitelist oracle, Staking-based oracle and an Optimistic oracle, implementing each one.
+In the end you will deploy your optimistic oracle to a testnet and demonstrate how it handles assertions, proposals, disputes, and settlements.

 🔍 First, let's understand why we need multiple oracle designs.
 Each approach has different strengths: